 It Decreases Efficiency

-Generally, the blowers contain either a permanent split capacitor (PSC) or electronically commutated motors (ECM).
+Generally, the blowers contain either a permanent split capacitor (PSC) or electronic commutated motors (ECM).
 Shutting the vents adds air pressure to the ducts, making the motors work harder.
 The ECM motor attempts to increase its capacity to adjust to the new conditions.
-Consequently, this action makes the motor use more energy.
-On the contrary, high air pressure slows the functionality of the PSC and pushes little or no air.
-The result is higher energy bills with minimum or no conditioned air.

 When you shut the registers, you deter the airflow and push more air to desired rooms than the system can handle.
 This action overworks the HVAC unit and makes it run for longer when trying to correct the temperature differences.
 Consequently, overworking your system for prolonged hours uses more energy and damages the machine faster.
 More energy and premature death of your system will cost you more.